Simple Opinion Dynamics for No-Regret Learning: Introduction

 \section{Introduction}

 The multi-armed bandit problem, where a single learning agent chooses actions over a sequence of rounds in order to maximize its total reward, is among the most well-studied in online learning.
 Distributed, multi-agent variants of this problem have also been widely studied under various constraints; one particular such line of work is the \textit{cooperative multi-agent bandit setting}, where agents are connected over a communication graph and play against a common bandit instance, choosing actions in parallel over $T$ rounds.
 Each agent locally runs a bandit algorithm that may involve communication with neighbors, and the information exchanged can be used to determine an agent's future actions.
-This cooperative setting has been studied for both stochastic~\citep{szorenyi2013gossip,landgren2016distributed, kolla2018collaborative,martinez2019decentralized} and non-stochastic bandits~\citep{awerbuch2008online, cesa2016delay, bar2019individual}, where communication between agents has been shown to improve an agent's regret on average, compared to each agent locally running a centralized bandit algorithm without any communication.
+This cooperative setting has been studied for both stochastic~\cite{szorenyi2013gossip,landgren2016distributed, kolla2018collaborative, martinez2019decentralized, DBLP:journals/pomacs/SankararamanGS19} and non-stochastic bandits~\cite{awerbuch2008online, cesa2016delay, bar2019individual}, where communication between agents has been shown to improve an agent's regret on average, compared to each agent locally running a centralized bandit algorithm without any communication.

-However, most prior works in this setting require that every agent communicate with \textit{all its neighbors} in each round (as pointed out by~\citet{cesa2016delay}, this resembles the \textit{LOCAL} model of distributed computation~\citep{linial1992locality}).
-When the underlying graph is dense, this volume of communication may be prohibitively large, which is a known bottleneck in many practical distributed machine learning settings~\citep{alistarh2017qsgd, koloskova2019decentralized, DBLP:conf/icml/KoloskovaSJ19}.
+However, most prior works in this setting require that every agent communicate with \textit{all its neighbors} in each round (as pointed out by Cesa-Bianchi et al.~\cite{cesa2016delay}, this resembles the LOCAL model of distributed computation~\cite{linial1992locality}).
+When the underlying graph is dense, this volume of communication may be prohibitively large, which is a known bottleneck in many practical settings, including in distributed machine learning~\cite{alistarh2017qsgd, koloskova2019decentralized, DBLP:conf/icml/KoloskovaSJ19}.